 We acknowledge that this Act brings together into one Act those areas known as 'protected characteristics' that qualify people for protection from unlawful discrimination such as age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 We understand that people in society can be discriminated against due to these protected characteristics and acknowledge that incidents of this nature, when targeted, are considered hate incidents/crimes.
-Discrimination is totally unacceptable in our school community, and we will respond appropriately in line with the Equality Act 2010 and our Behaviour for Learning Policy.
-Our working definition of race is one that includes nationality and ethnic national origins and our definition of disability is a physical or mental impairment which has substantial or long term adverse effects or the ability to carry on "normal" day to day activities
+Prejudice and discrimination are totally unacceptable in our school community, and we will respond appropriately in line with the Equality Act 2010 and our Positive Behaviour Policy.
+Equality and diversity also underpins our main curriculum, alongside teaching and learning policies.
+Our working definition of race is one that includes nationality and ethnic national origins and our definition of disability is a physical or mental impairment which has substantial or long-term adverse effects or the ability to carry on "normal" day to day activities